Wondering what to do with that can of hominy? This blog post has all the answers, plus mouthwatering recipes to get you started!

 The process of making hominy begins with dried corn.
 Specifically, field corn, not the sweet corn we usually buy for summer dinners.

 - The corn is re-hydrated in a food-grade calcium hydroxide solution.
 This can be lime (the mineral, not the fruit!) or lye, both of which can be found in most grocery stores.
-While the use of chemicals may sound intimidating, the solution will soften the corn, loosen the outer shells and keep it from sprouting while in storage.
+While using chemicals may sound intimidating, the solution will soften the corn, loosen the outer shells and keep it from sprouting while in storage.

 - The preparation for it is almost the same as for dried beans.
 The dried corn needs to soak overnight in the solution.